Compromise Agreements - http://www.employmentintegration.co.uk/

 • Disability Discrimination Act 1995

 Racial harassment can take many forms.
-For example, a single physical attack can qualify as the basis for a racial harassment claim, or it might be based on a verbal incident.
-Another form of racial harassment is bullying.
-Bullying involves a series of seemingly minor incidents which continue to occur for so long that it becomes harassment.
+For example, a single physical attack can qualify as the basis for a racial harassment claim or it might be based on a verbal incident.
+Another form of racial harassment is bullying which usually involves a series of seemingly minor incidents which continue to occur for so long that it becomes harassment.

-Ultimately, it is the responsibility of the employer to pay the compensation awarded to a successful claimant by the Employment Tribunal.
+It is the responsibility of the employer to pay the compensation awarded by the Employment Tribunal to a successful claimant.
 This is sometimes true even in cases where the harassment occurred after regular work hours or even outside the premises of the workplace.
-Whether or not the employee will be responsible depends on the specific facts of the case.
+Whether or not the employer will be responsible depends on the specific facts of the case.
 Specifically, it depends on whether the time and place can be considered to have a connection to the employment, such as office party.
-The employer can escape liability if they are able to prove that they took reasonable steps to prevent the racial harassment from occurring.
+The employer can escape liability if they are able to prove that they took reasonable steps to prevent racial harassment from occurring.

 A victim of racial harassment can help to ensure the success of their claim by taking certain steps to preserve evidence.
 Taking these steps are an important way to provide support for you claim when your solicitor applies to the Employment Tribunal.
 These steps include :-